mickfenneck/RepData_PeerAssessment1/PA1_template.md

 ```

-Make a histogram of the total number of steps taken each day and Calculate
+Let's make a histogram of the total number of steps taken each day and Calculate
 and report the **mean** and **median** total number of steps taken per day.
-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total
-daily number of steps?

 ```r